A simple compositional element known as 'leading lines', when applied, can have a significant impact on the overall visual appeal of your image

 First of all, what is a leading line in photography?
 Simply put, it is a line in your image that guides the viewer's eye to the point of interest in the frame.

-Leading lines are very effective at guiding the viewer through the image as the eye will naturally follow lines, and the best use of leading lines send the viewer to the main focal point in the picture.
+Leading lines are very effective at guiding the viewer through the image as the eye will naturally follow lines, and their optimum use is to send the viewer to the focal point of the picture.
 You can also use leading lines to add depth and perspective to your photo–and they don’t necessarily need to be straight, solid lines.
 You can incorporate them into your composition in various imaginative ways to make it part of your photo's overall story.

 You don’t need to look far either to find leading lines to include in your shots.
 Once you start searching for them, you’ll see them everywhere.
 This guide will show you some of the different types of leading lines and how you apply them to your images.